 Filing for bankruptcy is a big step, but one that will ultimately help you get your debt under control so you can make a fresh start and move forward.
 But what happens if you file bankruptcy and then realize you have to replace your car?
-You might go to one of your local car dealerships, only to find out they can’t or won’t help you get the car you need as most dealers do not deal with bankruptcies.
-Why do most dealerships avoid bankruptcy customers?
+You might go to one of your local car dealerships, only to find out they can’t or won’t help you get the car you need as some dealers do not work with bankruptcy filers.
+Why do some dealerships avoid bankruptcy customers?
 This article will explain why, as well as what you can do to still get the car you need even when you’re in the midst of a bankruptcy.

 Reason #1: Few Lenders Willing to Finance Bankruptcy Customers

 The first thing to understand is that there really aren’t that many lenders who are willing to make car loans (or any kind of loan, for that matter) to people with an open or recently discharged bankruptcy.
 Why is this the case?

 Many lenders like to restrict their loans to people who have a great credit score and solid credit history of making payments on time.
 They make money on these loans by charging interest and fees for making money available to you to buy a car.
 In other words, they want to get their money back, and then some.
 People with great credit are the ones who are most likely to repay their loans.
 The better their credit, the less likely they will default on the loan.
 They represent the lowest possible risk of the lender losing any money.

 Another way of putting this is that some lenders are “risk-averse,” meaning they don’t want to take a risk by working with bankruptcy customers.
 The lenders see bankruptcy customers as a higher-risk group of people who are more likely to encounter difficulty in repaying their loan.
 They simply don’t want to take the risk.
 When they look at a bankruptcy customer, they see someone who has failed.
 They see a glass that’s half-empty, to borrow a well-used metaphor.